Enhancing Spatial Reasoning in Large Language Models for Metal-Organic Frameworks Structure Prediction: Experiments

 \subsection{Structure Prediction}

-\paragraph{Dataset.} We use the dataset introduced by \citet{boyd2019data}, which contains 324,426 computationally generated MOF structures primarily designed for carbon capture.
-In practice, we adopt the preprocessed datasets from \citet{kimmofflow}, where each MOF structure is decomposed into building blocks using the \texttt{metal-oxo} algorithm~\citep{bucior2019identification}.
+\textbf{Dataset.} We use the dataset introduced by \citet{boyd2019data}, which contains 324,426 computationally generated hypothetical MOF structures constructed through a topology-based assembly of building blocks.
+The dataset was originally developed for large-scale screening of MOFs for CO$_2$ capture under realistic flue gas conditions.
+In practice, we adopt the preprocessed version of this dataset\footnote{\url{https://zenodo.org/records/15187230}} provided by \citet{kimmofflow}, where all MOF structures are converted to block-level representation detailed in \Cref{sec:mof_repr} using the \texttt{metal-oxo} algorithm~\citep{bucior2019identification}.
 Structures containing more than 200 blocks are discarded, and the remaining data are split into training, validation, and test sets with an 8:1:1 ratio.

-\paragraph{Baselines.} We compare \methodname against two types of baselines: denoising-based methods and LLM-based methods.
-For denoising-based approaches, we include DiffCSP~\citep{jiao2023crystal}, a full-atom diffusion model, as well as MOFFLOW~\citep{kimmofflow} and MOF-BFN~\citep{jiao2025mof}, both of which are block-level generative models specifically designed for MOFs.
-For LLM-based methods, we benchmark against PLaID++~\citep{xu2025plaid++}, a full-atom crystal generation model based on Wykcoff text presentation.
+\textbf{Baselines.} We compare \methodname against two types of baselines: denoising-based methods and LLM-based methods.
+For the former, we include DiffCSP~\citep{jiao2023crystal}, a full-atom diffusion model, as well as MOFFLOW~\citep{kimmofflow} and MOF-BFN~\citep{jiao2025mof}, both of which are block-level generative models specifically designed for MOFs.
+For LLM-based methods, we benchmark against PLaID++~\citep{xu2025plaid++}, a full-atom crystal generation model based on Wyckoff text presentation.
 Since PLaID++ is trained on bulk materials and based on Qwen-2.5, we reimplement it with Qwen-3 on our dataset for a fair comparison.
 Details are provided in Appendix \ref{app:baseline}.

-\paragraph{Metrics.} We use the match rate (MR) and root mean square error (RMSE) for evaluation.
+\textbf{Metrics.} We use the match rate (MR) and root mean square error (RMSE) for evaluation.
 A predicted structure matches the ground truth if its deviations in site positions, lattice lengths and angles all lie within predefined tolerance thresholds.
-We use \texttt{StructureMatcher} class in \texttt{pymatgen} and employ two sets of tolerances parameters (\texttt{stol}, \texttt{ltol}, \texttt{atol}): $(0.5,0.3,1.0)$ and $(1.0,0.3,1.0)$, following ~\citet{kimmofflow,jiao2025mof}.
+We use the \texttt{StructureMatcher} class in \texttt{pymatgen} and employ two sets of tolerances parameters (\texttt{stol}, \texttt{ltol}, \texttt{atol}): $(0.5,0.3,10.0)$ and $(1.0,0.3,10.0)$, following ~\citet{kimmofflow,jiao2025mof}.
 For each test case, we generate 1 and 5 structures, and the MR is defined as the proportion that at least one candidate matches the ground truth, while RMSE is computed as the per-atom root mean squared displacement between the ground truth and the best-matching prediction.